Selling Your Business

 Whereas with S-corp status taxes are only paid once (pass-through taxation) - when money is paid out or otherwise allocated to the shareholders.
 But keep in mind that both a corporation and an LLC can be taxed as an S-corp - see next section below.

 LLC v.
-S-corp:
+S-corp

 As described above, both corporations and LLCs may be taxed as an S-corp.
 But for purposes of this section we'll assume we are comparing an LLC that has not elected to be taxed as an S-corp and a corporation that has.
 And since they both have pass-through taxation - where taxes are only paid once when money is distributed - what is the difference?

 The primary difference is the employment tax that is paid on earnings.
 The owner of an LLC is considered to be self-employed and, as such, must pay a "self-employment tax" of 15.3% which is applied to Social Security and Medicare.
 The entire net income of the business is subject to self-employment tax.
-In contract, an S-corp is able to pay out funds as stock dividends, which are not subject to the self-employment tax.
+In contrast, an S-corp is able to pay out funds as stock dividends, which are not subject to the self-employment tax.
 But keep in mind there are restrictions such as the requirement that a "reasonable" salary be paid first before dividends may be paid.

 A comparison chart is a good summary of the similarities and differences between the two business structures: